-Coeliac Disease is an autoimmune condition.
-Patients with Coeliac Disease experience a process whereby the body destroys small intestine lining in response to gluten consumption.
+Coeliac disease is an autoimmune condition.
+Those suffering from the condition experience a process whereby the body destroys the lining of the small intestine in response to gluten consumption.
 While there is NO known cure for the disease, it can be managed with a strict, lifelong gluten-free diet.

 Foods that contain gluten are almost always good sources of carbohydrates (bread, pasta, cereal etc), which are the body’s preferred ‘fuel’ to power these training sessions.

 Suitable gluten-free options that an athlete could use for a pre-training meal or snack include:

 - A gluten-free cereal (e.g. Freedom Foods Maple Crunch) with reduced-fat milk